 Corner Cutting Chart:

-Do the same with your fusible interfacing and fusible fleece pieces - same corner dimensions, despite the fact that the interfacing+ fusible fleece pieces are all smaller by one inch.
+Do the same with your fusible interfacing and fusible fleece pieces - cut the corners to the same dimensions, even though these (interfacing) pieces are each one inch smaller.

 Step 3 - Apply Fusible Fleece and Stiff Interfacing

-Press fusible fleece to the back of Lining pieces and fuse stiff interfacing to Outer pieces.
-In this tutorial, the prints here are my Outer and the solids are my Lining.
+Press fusible fleece to the back of Lining pieces and fuse stiff interfacing to Exterior pieces.
+In this tutorial, the prints here are my Exterior and the solids are my Lining.

-Using a ½" seam allowance, sew the top of Lining and Outer.
+Using a ½" seam allowance, sew the top of Lining and Exterior.
 You'll make two sets.
 Press the seam open (do not press directly over fusible fleece, it doesn't take direct heat well):

 Step 5 - Assemble The Basket

-Place the pieces together, so the right sides of Lining pieces will face each other, and the right sides of Outer pieces will face each other too.
-Again using a ½" seam allowance, stitch the sides, the top and the bottom, leaving out the corer areas.
-Also leave a few inches unsewn in the bottom of Lining (notice the two green arrows)
+Again using a ½" seam allowance, stitch the sides, the top, and the bottom, leaving out the corner areas.
+Also, leave a few inches unsewn in the bottom of the Lining (notice the two green arrows)

 Step 6 - Box the Corners